ChannexIO/announcements/announcements.md

 ### August Update 🚀 (August 2023)

 #### Summary of Changes
 - Channel Currency Option, Now you can select the currency of the channel and map any rate plan.
-We will convert the priceautomatically for you if it is different.
+We will convert the currency automatically for you.
 - New Channel: TravelgateX
 - New Channel: Hotel Network
 - New Channel: ETG / Ostravok